-CHD 101-Infants & Toddlers This course studies children from birth to age three.
+CHD 101-Infants & Toddlers 3 Sem.-Hrs.
+This course studies children from birth to age three.
 It combines theories of infant and toddler development with activities and techniques to use in programs for young children.
+(Fall only - Main Campus)

 Prerequisite: CHD ECR Corequisite: CHD 100.